Communities developing resources and competencies for using their languages

 Taylor, Julie.
 1997.
 Ethnomusicology: Preparing for tomorrow?
 Notes on Sociolinguistics 2(4):188–201.
 Dallas: SIL.

 Taylor, Julie.
 2010.
 Applying ethnomusicology in the church and beyond: HIV/AIDS awareness in Africa and Kande’s story.
-Paper presented at the 2010 Global Consultation on Music and Mission Conference, Singapore.
+Paper presented at the 2010 Global Consultation on Music in Missions Conference, Singapore.
+July 4–7, 2010.

 Taylor, Julie.
 2009.
 Kenya’s music and cultural festival re-examined: Can performance arts heal a divided land?
-Paper presented at the International Council for Traditional Music, 40th conference, Durban, South Africa.
+Paper presented at the 40th International Council for Traditional Music Conference, Durban, South Africa.
+July 1–8, 2009.

 Taylor, Julie.
 2008.
 Redefining identity through song, myth and prophecy: A possible response to development struggles in Kenya’s western highlands.
 Paper presented at the 10th European Association of Social Anthropologists (EASA) conference, Ljubljana, Slovenia.
 August 26–30, 2008.